 After having eaten a tasty croissant/pain au chocolate with a steaming hot coffee bought from one of the stands, I continued my walk towards the many fruit and vegetable stands.

 Here in French Polynesia, fruit and vegetables can be bought by lots or in trays.
 It’s absolutely nothing like shopping in the big supermarkets back home of course!
 When you buy your goods from the stallholders, you’ll pay something like 500xpf for a lot of this or 200xpf for a lot of that, and that’s all you need to know…

 Even though I’ve been living in the tropics for quite some time, I am still discovering things I’m not familiar with like weird vegetables and so on.
 I think it’s really cool!

 I enjoy watching the beautiful Papeete market scenes that can be seen around here.
 In fact, I need to go back several more times to take more pictures, especially in the early morning light (which is better), as there is always more to see.

 There are stands all around the market with everyone selling their homegrown products and it’s a great way to spend an early morning.
 There is so much choice; giant beans, breadfruit (“Uru”), carrots, mape, eggplant, pota (young leaves), lettuces, even watermelons and pumpkins!

 After having toured the fruit and vegetable stands, you can continue into the indoor market itself, where you will immediately find a vast array of fish and seafood!
 A word of advice, just before you go in through the main entrance, turn right into a small alley and there be sure to get yourself a superb fresh pressed sugar cane juice.
+This is a typically Polynesian drink.
 It is a delight and it reminds me of the year I spent in Southeast Asia, where we used to drink it all the time.

 This sugar cane juice is so good, don’t miss it!